jhegg/wow-tome-of-illusions-check/README.md

-For example, if you have not yet learned the 'Tome of Illusions - Northrend' and you mouseover it in the Auction House, then the bottom of the tooltip will say "Have not learned this tome".
-However, if you have already learned it, then the tooltip will say "Already learned this tome".
+For example, if you have not yet learned the 'Tome of Illusions - Northrend' and you mouseover it in the Auction House, then the bottom of the tooltip will say "You haven't collected this tome".
+However, if you have already learned it, then the tooltip will say "You've collected this tome".

 You can also use the /tomecheck command to print out the list of tomes and lootable weapon illusions to your chat window, along with whether they are